 Hike to Hemlock Falls: 1-mile roundtrip

-Our next stop is yet another double feature (triple if you count Lake in the Woods!).
-Southern Oregon is the gift that keeps on giving!
+Our next stop is another waterfall near Roseburg and another double feature (triple if you count Lake in the Woods!)

 To find the waterfalls, set your GPS guidance to Lake In the Woods campground.
 If you are not using GPS, just follow Little River Road (which you should already be on) 16 miles until you’ve reached the campground.

 Lake in the Woods is a beautiful destination in and of itself.
-We were treated to a freak, unexpected snow dusting on our last visit, which made for some epic photos.
 The trailheads to Yakso Falls and Hemlock Falls both begin at the campground as well.

-Hemlock Falls is likely impressive other times of the year, but was underwhelming when we visited.
 There are three levels (Upper, Middle, and Lower) that are accessible outside the winter months.
-Unfortunately, the weather prevented us from accessing most the Hemlock Falls, and the water flow was pretty minimal.
-I’d love to see it in the spring, but it’s missable in the winter!
+Unfortunately, the weather prevented us from accessing most of the Hemlock Falls, and the water flow was pretty minimal.

 (from Lake in the Woods Campground)